flyway/flywaydb.org/documentation/hub/automation.md

 ---
 layout: documentation
 menu: hub_automation
-subtitle: Automating Pre-flight Checks with Flyway Hub
+subtitle: Automating migration script checks with Flyway Hub
 redirect_from: /documentation/hub-automation
 ---

-# Automating Pre-flight Checks
+# Automating migration script checks

-If your pre-flight checks aren't run before every database deployment, their value diminishes and issues can slip through the cracks.
-We've made automating pre-flight checks really easy, especially if you are able to use GitHub actions.
+If your migration script checks aren't run before every database deployment, their value diminishes and issues can slip through the cracks.
+We've made automating migration script checks really easy, especially if you are able to use GitHub actions.

 Having these checks run on every commit and/or Pull Request is the best way to catch issues early and save time firefighting.